awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-encryption.md

       1800
       ```

-      For information about key rotation, see [Key Rotation Expected Behavior](drm-content-key-encryption.md)\.
+      For information about key rotation, see [Key rotation expected behavior](drm-content-key-encryption.md)\.

    1. \(Optional\) Select **Repeat EXT\-X\-KEY** if you want the service to repeat the key before every segment of the manifest\.
 By default, the key is written just once, after the header and before the segments\.
 If you select **Repeat EXT\-X\-KEY**, the manifest is written as header, key, segment, key, segment, key, and so on, with every segment preceded by the key\.
 Set this according to the needs of the player\.
 Selecting this option might result in an increase in client requests to the DRM server\.